 - Permanent treatment: Permanent symptomatic bradycardias are treated with artificial pacemakers.
 Patients with chronotropic incompetence may require pacemaker to increase exercise capacity and reduce symptoms.
 Patients with tachy-brady syndrome may also necessitate rate controlling drugs (e.g beta-blockers) and anticoagulation (if atrial fibrillation or flutter can be verified).

-Patients with bradycardia due to myocardial ischemia/infarction only demand treatment if cardiac output is compromised or if the bradycardia predisposes to more malign arrhythmias (the algorithm above applies to this situation as well).
 Note, however, that bradycardias due to inferior wall ischemia/infarction is transient in most cases and rarely necessitate permanent pacemaker.
 Anterior wall infarctions, on the other hand, generally leave permanent bradycardia and thus demand permanent pacemaker.
 Learn more about conduction defects caused by ischemia and infarction.